 Once you have enabled the option to back up the photos on your device, it automatically starts creating a back up on the cloud, as per the storage option you’ve selected.
 After that backing up is easy and quick, as Google Photos does a clean job of sending pictures you capture on your smartphone or tablet to the cloud.
 You’ll be glad to know that it also allows you to do the same for media files shared on other apps such as WhatsApp and Instagram.
 This operation is done from the Android app, to do that you have to go to the menu option on the app.
 There you have to tap on the Device folders option, once you tap on it, you’ll see a new window opened.
 In that window, you can see image files from different folders stored on your device.
 For instance, you’ll see separate sections for WhatsApp Images, WhatsApp Videos, Instagram uploads and more folders from other apps.
 You’ll see a cloud icon on the right corner of the folder name, once you tap on that it will start backing up the photos from that folder.
 Here, you can see which folder form your device is backing up o not.
 If you don’t want any specific folder to back up after sometime, you can remove it.
 It’s quite easy.

 Of course, mobile apps for Android and iOS are bound to get most of the attention, because that’s where we take most of our photos these days (Link Smartphones overtake DSLR article).
 But like I said above in a note, you can either choose to upload unlimited photos for free with little less quality, or go with limited storage option you have or purchased some storage for your Google account.
 Since, Photos is a Google service, you can use that storage to back up your high resolution photos from DSLRs.
 That’s why there is an option to upload a photo directly from your computer, Windows or Mac.
 To proceed with this, you have to download a client for your system.
-Once installed and configured with your Google account, you can specify the folders/files to upload, and seat back and relax, as Google does its job.
+Once installed and configured with your Google account, you can specify the folders/files to upload, and sit back and relax, as Google does its job.
 Note that you can select folders like Desktop, Camera and Storage Cards.

 You can access your images stored on Google Photos from anywhere.
 By anywhere I mean; Android, iOS and web version.
 Once you login your Google account, you can see all your uploads in these apps.
 The synchronization across all the platforms is quite seamless and easy to do.
 You can also view your photos stored in Google Drive in the Photos interface.
 Only if you have enabled the feature, which is done in the Settings app.
 Do make a note that this doesn’t move all the images in Google Drive to Photos, but make available to view as it’s convenient, if you already have a lot of content stored in the Drive.
 You can disable the feature if you don’t like to show the contents.
 It’s also vice versa, you can view uploads done in Google Photos in Google Drive.